scalableminds/webknossos-libs/docs/src/webknossos-py/development.md

   This updates the changelog and pushes a new tag, which triggers another CI run building and publishing the package.

-### webknossos package
+### `webknossos` package

 The `webknossos` folder contains examples, which are not part of the package, but are tested via `tests/test_examples.py` and added to the documentation (see `docs/src/webknossos-py/examples`).

-The tests also contain functionality for the webknossos client.
+The tests also contain functionality for the webKnossos client.
 There a two modes to run the tests:

-1. `test.sh --refresh-snapshots`, sending network requests to a webknossos instance:
+1. `test.sh --refresh-snapshots`, sending network requests to a webKnossos instance:
-  This expects a local webknossos setup with specific test data, which is shipped with webknossos.
-If you're starting and running webknossos manually, please use port 9000 (the default) and run the `tools/postgres/prepareTestDb.sh` script in the webknossos repository (⚠️ this overwrites your local webknossos database).
+  This expects a local webKnossos setup with specific test data, which is shipped with webKnossos.
+If you're starting and running webKnossos manually, please use port 9000 (the default) and run the `tools/postgres/prepareTestDb.sh` script in the webKnossos repository (⚠️ this overwrites your local webKnossos database).
 Alternatively, a docker-compose setup is started automatically for the tests, see `test.sh` and `tests/docker-compose.yml` for details.
 The network requests & response are recorded as "cassettes" by [vcr.py](https://vcrpy.readthedocs.io), see next point:
 2. `test.sh` replays responses from previous network snapshots using [vcr.py](https://vcrpy.readthedocs.io) via [pytest-recording](https://github.com/kiwicom/pytest-recording).
 No additional network requests are allowed in this mode.

-### wkcuber package
+### `wkcuber` package

 Currently the test setup consists of different scripts as well as pytest tests.
 The following commands are run in CI:
 ```bash